sjamayee/testnet/README.md

 This is the code used for the testnet for the [æternity](https://aeternity.com) project.

-This testnet uses simple PoW consensus.
-Its purpose is to show how state-channels work.

 ### Compiling and Runing
 You will need Erlang and a couple of libraries.
 Please follow instructions:
 [For Ubuntu](docs/compile_ubuntu.md)